 With respect to an offering of surplus notes (many of which are conducted without registration under Rule 144A and Regulation S), the issuing insurance company would typically use SAS financial statements in its offering document.
 This would be the case for both issuing mutual insurance companies and stock insurance companies.
-SAS financials could have relevance even for a stock company that prepares GAAP financials because the SAS financials would be the frame of reference for an insurance regulator in approving any payments on the surplus notes.
+SAS financials could have relevance even for a stock company that prepares GAAP financials because the SAS financials would be the frame of reference for an insurance regulator in approving any payments on the surplus notes or in regulating any dividends paid by the insurance operating company to its parent holding company.
 The offering memorandum would include a discussion of the material differences between GAAP and SAS in the presentation of the financial statements.